JimMarshall35/Marching-cubes-cpp/README.md

 # Marching-cubes-cpp
-Multi-threaded implementation of the marching cubes algorithm in C++ compute shader implementation of marching cubes, voxel terrain system
+Multi-threaded implementation of the marching cubes algorithm in C++.
+Compute shader implementation of marching cubes, crude procedural terrain generation